Heroku and GDPR

 The Heroku Security Website explains the security processes we have in place to protect our customers and the Heroku Security, Privacy, and Compliance Website shows our customers how they can configure and implement additional security options.

-To see our GDPR, Salesforce Processor Binding Corporate Rules, Privacy Shield, and Standard Contractual Clauses visit our Data Processing Addendum Website.
+To see our GDPR, Salesforce Processor Binding Corporate Rules, and Standard Contractual Clauses visit our Data Processing Addendum Website.
 To learn about Heroku’s architecture, features, restrictions, notices, infrastructure environment, sub-processors, etc., visit the Heroku Trust and Compliance Website.

 Salesforce Heroku customers are encouraged to contact Heroku Support if they have additional questions about how to best implement security measures and how to govern application deployment on Heroku.